telus/tds-community/.github/CONTRIBUTING.md

 If you have organization access to this repository, please create a branch.
 Otherwise, you may create a fork.

 This repository uses lerna with [conventional commits](https://conventionalcommits.org/) to automate package versioning.
 TDS Components must follow [semantic versioning](https://semver.org/) in order for consumers of these components to predictably determine breaking changes as they upgrade over time.
-When making commits, use `yarn cz` to run commitizen.
+When making commits, use `npm run cz` to run commitizen.

 Due to the subjectivity of versioning front-end components, keep these suggestions in mind when making conventional commits: